PostHog/superday-docs/docs/automate-feature-flags-with-posthog-mcp.md

 ## Step 3: Invite a test cohort

-Feature flags are most useful when you can test changes with a small group before rolling them out widely.
-With MCP, you can target specific users or groups without leaving your editor.
+Use feature flags to test changes with small groups before wide rollouts.
+You can target specific users or groups.

 With MCP, you can change feature-flag targeting rules from your dev environment and target: